-Chatham is looking ahead by developing a plan for the future of “aging” within the county.
-A steering committee, representing all areas of Chatham, held three community forums in November 2017 to hear from Chatham residents of all ages to contribute to Chatham’s Aging Plan.
+After a steering committee, representing all areas of Chatham, held three community forums in November 2017 to hear from Chatham residents of all ages, Chatham now has an Aging Plan!
 The purpose of these forums was to enable Chatham residents to voice their views and ideas to help the Committee select five priority areas that will provide the structure for the Aging Plan.
 The Aging Plan is expected to complement PlanChatham, the county’s comprehensive plan.

 Who's Behind the Aging Plan Effort?

 Leading this effort is a Steering Committee composed of a diverse group of community leaders from across Chatham.
 At their first meeting, the Committee helped chart the course of the Aging Plan by developing a 20-year vision and guiding principles that was shared at the three Community Forums.

 The Capstone Team